Charles Melton: Career

 He was first successful as a model, having booked gigs for Dolce & Gabbana, Kenneth Cole and MAC.
 His first acting roles included guest spots on Glee and American Horror Story.

 Melton received mainstream attention in 2017 when he was cast as Reggie Mantle in the second season of the CW series Riverdale.
 He replaced Ross Butler, who left the cast due to his commitment to 13 Reasons Why.
 After recurring during the second season, Melton officially became a series regular on Riverdale starting with the third season.
 In 2019, he starred in his first feature film as Daniel Bae in The Sun Is Also a Star, the film adaptation of the book of the same name by Nicola Yoon.
 Because of that movie, he is the first Korean-American and Asian-American actor to lead a teen romance film from a major Hollywood studio.

 In 2023, he co-starred in the Todd Haynes directed Netflix drama film May December where he acted alongside Natalie Portman and Julianne Moore.
 Melton's performance received critical acclaim, winning Best Supporting Actor from the Gotham Independent Film Awards, National Society of Film Critics Awards and the New York Film Critics Awards.
 He also received a nomination for the Golden Globe Award.

 He starred in Warfare, an A24 war movie written and directed by Alex Garland and Ray Mendoza.
 He is set to star in Love Child with Elizabeth Olsen with a release date to be announced.
-He will also star in Beef season 2 alongside Oscar Isaac, Carey Mulligan, Cailee Spaeny, and Yuh-Jung Youn, as well as a remake of Her Private Hell alongside Sophie Thatcher and Havana Rose Liu.
+He starred in Beef season 2 alongside Oscar Isaac, Carey Mulligan, Cailee Spaeny, and Yuh-Jung Youn, as well as Her Private Hell alongside Sophie Thatcher and Havana Rose Liu.

+On August 20, 2026, it was announced that Melton was in final negotiations to play Kakashi Hatake for the live-action film adaption of Naruto, which will be directed and written by Destin Daniel Cretton.

 His charity work includes serving as a Global Ambassador for Special Olympics International.

 Personal life

 Melton dated Riverdale co-star Camila Mendes from October 2018 to December 2019.
 They dated again briefly in 2021.
-He dated Chase Sui Wonders from early 2022 until that summer.
-He dated Chloe Bennet in the spring/summer of 2023.
+He dated Chase Sui Wonders from early to mid-2022.
+He dated Chloe Bennet in 2023.

+Melton is currently in a relationship with director Camille Summers-Valli.
+In January 2026, it was announced that Summers-Valli was pregnant with their first child.
+On March 9, 2026, Melton confirmed the birth of their daughter via Instagram.
+On August 20, 2026, it was reported that Melton quietly married Summers-Valli.

 Melton has two sisters, Patricia and Tammy.
 Tammy works with him as his producing partner.